lolpack/type_coverage_py/README.md

 ### Type check the project (of course!)

 We use [Pyrefly](https://pyrefly.org/) to check the project.
-You can also use the accompany IDE extension in [VSCode](https://marketplace.visualstudio.com/items?itemName=meta.pyrefly).
+You can also use the accompanying IDE extension in [VSCode](https://marketplace.visualstudio.com/items?itemName=meta.pyrefly).

 `$ pyrefly check`